 Electricity, Telephone and Internet Access

-The water is safe to drink and bottled water is available for purchase.
+The tap water is safe to drink and bottled water is available for purchase.

 Language & Currency